jkoestner/folioflex/integrations/plaid/README.md

 https://github.com/plaid/pattern

-There are 3 docker files in the folder that are used
+There are 2 docker files in the folder that are used

 - client
 - server

-- database
+To run dockerfile and create own image `docker build --no-cache -t docker-plaid-client:latest .` To run dockerfile and create own image `docker build --no-cache -t docker-plaid-server:latest .`

 # RUN LOCALLY